PAP0/Linx-Game/README.md

     D[Add Player to List]
     E[Check Number of Players]
     F[All Players in Area]
-    G[Display "All players are in the area"]
+    G[Display All players are in the area]
     H[Check Collider Exit]
     I[Is Player in Collider]
     J[Remove Player from List]
     K[Check Number of Players]
     L[Enough Players in Area]
-    M[Display "Not enough players in the area"]
+    M[Display Not enough players in the area]

     A --> B
     B --> C